iriszidon/ArgusScraper/README.md

 5. I am using Pycharm of Jetbrains.
 Pycharm has a terminal that allows to install python libraries.
 6. In the Pycharm terminal type 'pip install pymongo' to use the mongo API in your python file.
 7. In the Pycharm terminal type 'pip install selenium' to use the selenium functionality.

+## Tests
-8. Open a python project and add the files from this repository
+1. Open a python project and add the files from this repository
-9. The main class is Argus.py, please run only this file.
+2. The main class is Argus.py, please run only this file.
-10. The functionality of the web page I scrape is in a saparate class, GitHubPgae.py.
+3. The functionality of the web page I scrape is in a saparate class, GitHubPgae.py.
 No need to run it.
-9. Run and view the output in Robomongo Client.
+4. Run and view the output in Robomongo Client.
+Click the green triangle icon to fetch changes.

 Enjoy!
+Iris.